katestud/katestud/README.md

 I'm an engineer at github.
 I'm currently working on features in the Planning and Tracking space. 📝 Before I became an engineer, I did both Project and Product Management 💁‍♀️.
 I mostly write Ruby on Rails and am also learning Typescript and React.
 I also enjoy dabbling with Elixir on the side.

+Very occasionally, I'll write about what I'm working on on the [GitHub Blog](https://github.blog/author/katestud/) or on [Medium](https://medium.com/@katestudwell).

 When I'm not coding 👩‍💻, I enjoy dancing 👯‍♀️, traveling 🛫, learning about the quirks of language 😀, and exploring my neighborhood.

 <!--